ensured/skate-deck/README.md

 - **Players**: 2+ players
 - **Cards**: 98 unique trick cards
 - **Game Word**: G.R.I.N.D (5 letters = 5 strikes to elimination)
-- **Initial Leader/player**: Player 0
+- **Initial Leader**: Player 0

 ## Card Deck

 - 98 unique trick cards of varying difficulties
-- Shuffled using Fisher-Yates algorithm
+- Deck is shuffled initially using Fisher-Yates algorithm
-- Reshuffled when there are no more cards in the draw pile to draw from.
+- Cards are drawn sequentially until deck is empty

 ## Gameplay

 ### Turn Structure

-1. **Leader's Turn**:
+Each round consists of:

-   - Leader draws a random card
+1. Leader draws and attempts a trick
-   - Attempts to set the trick for others to perform
-   - If successful:
-     - All other players must attempt the same trick
+2. All other players attempt the same trick in turn order
+3. Round ends when all players have attempted the trick

+**Round increments when:**
+- Any player misses a trick (new card drawn, new round starts)
+- All players complete the leader's trick (round ends, leadership may rotate)

+### Leader's Role

+- **Leader draws a card** and sets the trick for all players to attempt
-     - Leader earns +1 successful consecutive streak
+- **Successful attempt**: Leader gets +1 to consecutive streak
-     - If leader reaches 3 successful consecutive trick land streak, leadership passes to the next players index
-   - If failed:
-     - Leader receives a letter from "G.R.I.N.D"
+- **Failed attempt**: Leader gets a letter from "G.R.I.N.D" and leadership passes immediately

+**Leadership Rotation:**
-     - Leadership passes to the next players index
+- **Leader fails**: Leadership passes immediately to next player

-2. **Followers' Turns**:
+- **Leader succeeds 3 times**: Leadership passes after current round ends (all players attempt the trick)
+- **Rotation is automatic** - happens without player input

+### Followers' Turns

-   - Must attempt the leader's trick in turn order
+- **Must attempt the leader's trick** in turn order
-   - Success: No penalty
+- **Success**: No penalty, earn points for the trick
-   - Failure: Receive a letter from "G.R.I.N.D"
+- **Failure**: Receive a letter from "G.R.I.N.D"

-### Special Rules

-- **Three Streak Rule**: Leader can only have 3 successful consecutive streaks before passing leadership after the current round ends.
+### Elimination & Letters

+**Letter System:**
+- Each miss gives 1 letter: G → R → I → N → D
+- Progress shown as "Player got letter 'R' (2/5)"
+- Visual indicators show current letter progress

+**Elimination:**
-- **Elimination**: Players are eliminated from the game when they accumulate all 5 letters 'G.R.I.N.D'.
+- Players are eliminated when they collect all 5 letters (G.R.I.N.D)
+- Game ends immediately when only 1 player remains
+- Eliminated players are removed from gameplay

-## Winning
+### Winning

-- Last remaining player wins!
+- **Last remaining player wins**
+- Game ends automatically when only 1 active player remains
-- cannot be a tie game!
+- Cannot be a tie game